vmware-tanzu/load-balancer-operator-for-kubernetes/README.md

 Load Balancer Operator for Kubernetes is a Cluster API speaking operator for AKO([AVI Kubernetes Operator](https://github.com/vmware/load-balancer-and-ingress-services-for-kubernetes)), which

 1. manages lifecycles of AKO
-   1. See [Getting started with AKO](https://confluence.eng.vmware.com/display/TKG/Getting+started+with+AKO) for the manual steps required nowadays for EACH TKG workload cluster;
+   1. AKO will be deployed automatically to the selected group of clusters
-   2. AKO will be deployed automatically to the selected group of clusters
+   2. AKO will also be upgraded automatically when AKO Operator is upgraded

 2. cleans up left behind resources on AVI when a workload cluster is deleted from the management cluster by "tkg delete cluster"
    1. This is necessary because AKO will be deleted together immediately with the cluster by the above command